arun90476/arun90476/README.md

 SELECT
     IBGPO.DINum,
-    IBGPO.PONum AS IBGPO_PONum,         -- Not funded PO from IBGPO
+    IBGPO.PONum AS PONum,
-    PaidIBGPO.PONum AS PaidIBGPO_PONum, -- Funded PO from PaidIBGPO
-    IBGDI.DINum AS IBGDI_DINum          -- DINum from IBGDI (which is essentially a reference) FROM
+    'Not Funded' AS POStatus   -- Indicate that the PO is not funded FROM
     IBGPO
-LEFT JOIN
-    PaidIBGPO ON IBGPO.DINum = PaidIBGPO.DINum  -- LEFT JOIN to include all IBGPO records, even if there's no matching record in PaidIBGPO
 JOIN
-    IBGDI ON IBGPO.DINum = IBGDI.DINum          -- JOIN with IBGDI to match DINum
+    IBGDI ON IBGPO.DINum = IBGDI.DINum  -- Make sure the DINum exists in IBGDI
 WHERE
-    IBGPO.DINum = ?;  -- Replace '?' with the specific DINum you are searching for
+    IBGPO.DINum = ?   -- Replace '?' with the specific DINum you're searching for

+UNION ALL

+SELECT
+    PaidIBGPO.DINum,
+    PaidIBGPO.PONum AS PONum,
+    'Funded' AS POStatus   -- Indicate that the PO is funded FROM
+    PaidIBGPO
+JOIN
+    IBGDI ON PaidIBGPO.DINum = IBGDI.DINum  -- Make sure the DINum exists in IBGDI
+WHERE
+    PaidIBGPO.DINum = ?  -- Replace '?' with the specific DINum you're searching for